 Dr. Aaron Rochlen is the Founder and Board Chair for Soccer Assist.
 He grew up playing soccer, but soon realized he could better “assist” others off the field.
 This led to a career as a Psychologist and eventually a Professor at the University of Texas.
-He is currently the Program Director for the Counseling Psychology Program.
+He is currently a Professor in Counseling Psychology at the University of Texas as well as a Licensed Psychologist providing walk therapy in his community at walktherapyaustin.com.
 His research interests address the psychology of men and masculinity, with numerous publications in fathering, masked depression, and non-traditional work/family roles.
 He is a Past President of the Society for the Psychological Study of Men and Masculinity.

-Aaron’s son Dylan, aka “La Maquina,” currently plays for Lonestar Soccer Club, formerly with Westlake Youth Soccer Association.
+Aaron’s son Dylan, aka “La Maquina,” currently plays for AustinFC and previously with both Lonestar Soccer Club and Westlake Youth Soccer Association.
 Dylan has been fortunate to play with talented and diverse kids from all over the world, making him a better player and person and helping to inspire the idea for this organization.
 Aaron also holds an E coaching certificate from US soccer and coaches indoor teams.

 Originally from soccer-fueled Argentina, Dr. Paula Requeijo is the President of Soccer Assist.
 She earned her MD with honors from the University of Buenos Aires.
 She was a scholarship recipient to Cornell affiliated- New York Hospital.
 After finishing residency at Brackenridge Hospital she became an active leader in the health-care community.
 She is Board certified in Internal Medicine, Palliative Care and Hospice Care.
 As Medical Director for multiple organizations she has led significant changes in the transition of complex patients by aligning resources between acute and post-acute facilities.